farlee2121/DevEssentialsBlog/_drafts/0-WIP-construction-fundamentals.md

 Process elements
 - Preparatory refactoring: small complete units of work to the max
 - scientific debugging
+  - can probably demote because I'll cover it in critical thinking
 - TDD / tests as refinement and speed enhancer (how would I split this with the testing responsibility)